holyjak/fulcro-intro-wshop/docs/INTRO-non-clojurians.md

   * awesome dev tooling
   * (and generally to eliminating accidental complexity and boilerplate)
 2. not shying away from the questions _how do I fetch data?_ and _how do I change it?_ and providing a full-stack, \*integrated answer\* (many UI frameworks pretend it is not their problem)
-3. leveraging a Graph API instead of REST
+3. leveraging a Graph API instead of REST (since UI/props is a tree, using a Graph API makes perfect sense)
 4. <del>(Being conservative about features baked into the framework and providing numerous extension points to customize it - important but not discussed in this workshop)</del>

 # World's shortest introduction to Clojure syntax

-Before we proceed, let's learn how to read Clojure syntax:
+You will be looking at some Clojure code and data so let's spend few minutes learning to understand the syntax.
+Fortunately it is very simple!

 [Open PDF](./Clojure-syntax-intro-slides.pdf)